learn-co-curriculum/wsl-setup/README.md

 ```
 If you put either of those lines at the bottom of your .bashrc file (found in `/home/your_linux_username/.bashrc`) you will automatically be started in your windows home directory when you start up your Ubuntu app, which is ideal.

-You can easily change your .bashrc file by navigating to your linux home (by running just `cd`) and typing:
+You can easily change your .bashrc file by navigating to your Linux home (by running just `cd`) and typing:

 ```
 nano .bashrc